sys-bio/antimony/antimony/win32/README.txt

        - Click 'Start', then 'Run', and type 'cmd'.
 A window will pop up.
        - Type 'cd <directory>' where <directory> is where you put the folder (for example, 'cd Desktop\antimony\')
-       - To convert an SBML file to Antimony, type:
+       - To convert SBML files to Antimony, type:

-       sbml2antimony.exe <inputfile.xml> <outputfile.txt>
+       sbml2antimony.exe <inputfile.xml> [<inputfile2.xml>] [...]

+       This will produce antimony files with the same names as the inputfiles with '.xml' removed (if it was there) and '.txt' appended.
+It will also create the antimony file in the current (working) directory, even if the original files are in a different directory.

-       For example, to convert the provided SBML input file (an oscillator)
+       For example, to convert the provided SBML input file (an oscillator) from the doc/examples/ directory, type:
-       type:

-       sbml2antimony.exe ex_sbml_input.xml ex_antimony_output.txt
+       sbml2antimony.exe ex_sbml_input.xml

-       - To convert all models in an Antimony file to SBML files, type:
+       - To convert all models in Antimony files to SBML files, type:

-       antimony2sbml.exe <inputfile.txt> <outputfileprefix>
+       antimony2sbml.exe <inputfile.txt> [<inputfile2.xml>] [...]

-       This will create one or more output files of the format:

-       outputfileprefix_[model1].xml
-       outputfileprefix_[model2].xml
-       [etc.]

-       where [model1] and [model2] are the actual names of the models in the Antimony file.
+       This will create one or more output files, each with the same name as the inputfiles, with '.txt' removed (if present), and '_<modelname>.xml' appended, where <modelname> is the name of the model in the Antimony file.
+As Antimony files may have more than one model in them, converting a single Antimony file to SBML can create multiple SBML files.

-       For example, to convert the provided Antimony input file models to SBML, type:
+       For example, to convert the provided Antimony input file models (in the doc/examples/ directory) to SBML, copy the file to this        directory and type:

-       antimony2sbml.exe ex_antimony_input.txt ex_sbml_output
+       antimony2sbml.exe ex_antimony_input.txt

        Which will create the files:

-        ex_sbml_output_bistable_sbml.xml
-        ex_sbml_output_combined_model_sbml.xml
-        ex_sbml_output_ffn_sbml.xml
-        ex_sbml_output_ringoscil_sbml.xml
-        ex_sbml_output___main_sbml.xml

-       If you don't include the output file name or prefix, the program will remove '.xml' from SBML files (if present) and add '.txt', or will remove '.txt' from Antimony files (if present) and use the result as the output file prefix instead.
+        ex_sbml_input_bistable_sbml.xml
+        ex_sbml_input_combined_model_sbml.xml
+        ex_sbml_input_ffn_sbml.xml
+        ex_sbml_input_ringoscil_sbml.xml
+        ex_sbml_input___main_sbml.xml

-       If you don't want to copy the models into this folder all the time, you can cd  into a directory containing the models you want to convert and run the converter from there by calling it explicitly by typing (for example) "c:\Program Files\Antimony\antimony2sbml.exe",
+       If you don't want to create models in this folder all the time, you can cd into a directory containing the models you want to convert and run the converter from there by calling it explicitly by typing (for example) "c:\Program Files\Antimony\antimony2sbml.exe",
        depending on where you put the  folder.
 (It is also possible to